Court of Criminal Appeals, Place 9

 -45 oral arguments

-Jury Trial Experience5 trials150 as attorney, 40 as judge
+Jury Trial Experience5 trials2 trials as attorney

 Appellate Judicial Experience

-Board CertificationsCriminal Appellate Law.
+Board CertificationsCriminal Appellate Law

 Courts AdmittedU.S.
 Supreme Court